IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-10-17-TGR Jane ME Build With Friends.md

 * TX Stabilisers – MCG 129 Lube
 * EPBT Simple Ja R2

-Building a keyboard is relatively simple; what’s the worse that could happen?
+Building a keyboard is relatively simple; what’s the worst that could happen?

 Though our team could be described as "somewhat-unorthodox", I wasn’t too worried and put full faith in their building skills.